 They deliver outstanding performance on rough waters, offer excellent functionality, and exhibit unmatched versatility compared to any other type of boat you’ll come across.
 Plus, it doesn’t hurt that they are easy on the eye.

-This guide explores the 9 best center console boats for 2020, as well as some of the factors you need to consider when choosing the best CC for your needs.
+This guide explores the 9 best center console boats, as well as some of the factors you need to consider when choosing the best CC for your needs.

 If you’re in the market for a CC that fuses cutting-edge technology with functional amenities, you’ll love the Boston Whaler 350 Outrage.
 Its unsinkable hull design, spacious cockpit, and onboard bait-prep center make this particular boat every angler’s dream.